jishmisc28/ML_Works/README.md

 # ML_Works

 #1.
-A neural network implemenatation of simple linear regression on TensorFlow.
+A neural network implementation of simple linear regression on TensorFlow.
 ---
 #2.
 Discover the Nutrient Quotient of your food by just a simple search on the App!
 ---